Best Health Insurance Options for Military Members, Veterans, and Families in 2026

 Copayments

-Along with deductibles, policyholders usually pay copayments each time they visit the doctor or pharmacy.
+In addition to deductibles, policyholders usually pay copayments each time they visit a doctor or the pharmacy.
 Just like deductibles, a policy with higher copayments may allow for lower premiums.

 Copayments usually range from $15 to $65, though they may exceed $100 to $200 for emergency medical care.
 Typically, copayments do not count toward your deductible.